oceanprotocol/docs/rewards/README.md

 ![DF Rewards Page](../.gitbook/assets/rewards/df_rewards_page.png)

-[Data Farming 101](df-intro.md) introduces the different reward systems, how they work, and how to access them.
+[Farming 101](df-intro.md) introduces the different reward systems, how they work, and how to access them.
 By the end of the page, you should be more familiar with how Data Farming works and able to take next steps to curate assets.

 [Data Farming Background](df-max-out-yield.md) will provide you with more intuitions about Data Farming, briefly explain the Reward Function, and how the program evolved over time.

 ## Delegation

-[Delegation](..user-guides/data-farming/how-to-farm-delegate.md) will teach you how to share your veOCEAN allocation power to other users that can help manage Volume DF substream for you.
+[Delegation](..user-guides/data-farming/how-to-farm-delegate.md) will teach you how to share your veOCEAN allocation power to other users that can help manage VolumeDF substream for you.

 Once delegated, rewards will be sent to the wallet address you delegated to.
 The delegation receiver is in charge of managing your Allocation Power and cut from the rewards.